 You are the guide that perceives your child as engaging.
 You guide rather than buffer your child from the world.

-Your child with ASD might not naturally seek growth without your guidance, but as the Mindful Guide relationship grows, your child will observe and will organically become growth-seeking through the process.
+Your child might not naturally seek growth without your guidance, but as the Mindful Guide relationship grows, your child will observe and will organically become growth-seeking through the process.

 Your Role as the Guide – Not Forced Intervention